ruairikeane11/project-4-ruairikeane11/README.md

 ![alt text](image-4.png)

 ### Font
-- I decided to use the 'Chivo Monu' font from [GoogleFonts](https://fonts.google.com/) throughout all pages of the website, because it is plain while also being captivating for the viewer.
+- I decided to use the 'Chivo Mono' font from [GoogleFonts](https://fonts.google.com/) throughout all pages of the website, because it is plain while also being captivating for the viewer.
 I think this font is especially suiting for a simply designed website, with a dark coloured body.
 It is also sans-serif, which makes the font easy to follow for all viewers.